 Substitutions & Variations

 - Red onion has a much more pungent flavor which works well along with the other ingredients in the recipe.
 If you don’t prefer using it, you can use a white onion instead.
+Refer to my post about how to choose onion for salsa and Pico de Gallo for an in depth run-down of how to choose the right onions and tomatoes.

 - If you don’t have jalapenos or are just looking to bring in a bit of a flavor variation, you can use serrano peppers or habanero peppers and turn it into a nice habanero salsa.